1-corp/ts-crypto-ua/README.md

 ## Author

 The code is heavily based on [dstucrypt's](https://github.com/dstucrypt) work.
-Migration to Typescript, fixing of small issues, bring everything together and test thoroughly by [@Warchant](https://github.com/warchant).
+Migrate to Typescript, fix small issues, bring everything together and thorough testing is done by [@Warchant](https://github.com/warchant).

 ## 🤝 Contributing